Cosmological Entanglement Entropy from the von Neumann Algebra of Double-Scaled SYK & Its Connection with Krylov Complexity: Entanglement Entropy from the Double-Scaled Algebra

-In this section, (after a very short review of the chord Hilbert space of the DSSYK) we introduce our proposal to define subsystems in the DSSYK to evaluate entanglement entropy and investigate its bulk dual interpretation.
-The bulk representation of this construction is displayed in Fig.~\ref{fig:bulk_picture}.
+In this section, after a very short review of the chord Hilbert space of the DSSYK model {we present the backbone of our work; where we define an entanglement entropy between the double-scaled algebras of the DSSYK model, and we study their properties.}

 \paragraph{Outline}Before discussing the new results, in Sec.~\ref{ssec:rev chord space} we review the necessary concepts on chord Hilbert space to keep most of the discussion in the manuscript self-contained and to introduce notation.
-The rest of the manuscript contains the new material.
-In Sec.~\ref{ssec:traces matrices} we define a partial trace and reduced density matrices in the chord space, which are instrumental for later evaluations.
-We illustrate our definitions with a couple of examples in Sec.~\ref{ssec:special cases}.
-In Sec.~\ref{ssec:def EE} we define Rényi and entanglement entropy of the one-particle states (in terms of zero-particle states); its connection with other works, and we study applications for the HH state for the statistical interpretation of the entanglement entropy.
-Then, in Sec.~\ref{ssec:edge modes} we explain the connection of our results with edge modes (with respect to the SL${}_q^+(2,\mathbb{R})$ group) in the bulk.
+The rest of the manuscript contains the new material. {We then discuss about the double-scaled algebras and their entanglement entropy in Sec.~\ref{ssec:VNE}; afterward, we illustrate our findings in Sec.~\ref{ssec:examples entropy} through different examples.}